Help with benefits

-Disability Living Allowance (DLA) is to pay for the additional costs of your child’s long term health condition or disability.
+Disability Living Allowance (DLA) is a benefit to help pay for the additional costs of your child’s long term health condition or disability.

 Personal Independence Payment

-Personal Independence Payment (PIP) is a benefit paid to people to pay for the additional costs of a disability or long term illness.
+Personal Independence Payment (PIP) is a benefit awarded to people to pay for the additional costs of a disability or long term illness.

 If you are claiming a benefit because you are unable to work through ill health or disability you will be required to complete the Work Capability Assessment (WCA).

 Lines are open 9am - 5pm Monday to FridayAbout the Macular Society Helpline